Taciturny/Mental_Health_Convo/README.md

 ```bash
 python -m src.main
 ```
-When you run the scrpt, you will have to input a query,  Here is an example of what you will response you will see
+When you run the scrpt, you will have to input a query,  Here is an example of the response you will see
 ![hybrid-search](Mental_Hea/Images/hybrid1.png)